-George Jelinek's mother died of MS in 1981.
-Towards the end of her life, she was totally incapacitated, unable to feed or care for herself.
+George Jelinek's mother died in 1981 as a consequence of her MS. Towards the end of her life, she was totally incapacitated, unable to feed or care for herself.
 When George himself was diagnosed with MS in 1999, he was determined to prevent a similar fate.

 What he found startled him.
 The literature was full of answers.
 It became clear to George that remaining well after a diagnosis of MS is more than just a possibility.

-Since 1999, George has adhered to the lifestyle set of lifestyle recommendations he put together from the medical literature, which he later detailed in his book Overcoming Multiple Sclerosis.
-These lifestyle recommendations are now referred to as the now known as the Overcoming Multiple Sclerosis (OMS) 7-Step Recovery Program.
+Since 1999, George has adhered to the set of lifestyle recommendations he put together from the medical literature, which he later detailed in his book Overcoming Multiple Sclerosis.
+These lifestyle recommendations are now referred to as the Overcoming Multiple Sclerosis (OMS) Program.

-George has remained free of further relapses, as have many of the people who follow the Recovery Program.
+George has remained free of further relapses, as have many of the people who follow the OMS Program.

 Professor George Jelinek is the founder of the Neuroepidemiology Unit (NEU) within the Melbourne School of Population and Global Health at The University of Melbourne.

 The NEU's charter is to investigate the modifiable lifestyle risk factors that predict the progression of MS with a view to refining a preventive medicine approach to management of the disease.

 Professor Jelinek specialized in emergency medicine, winning the prize in the first specialist examinations in 1986.